icai-uma/datasetGAN2_release/README.md

 - *Download Face and Cat datasets from [DatasetGAN](https://drive.google.com/drive/folders/1Oa9XpyKnRSN5s9-ab2-5j3wvH374JOu8?usp=sharing)* and put it in the folder ***./datasetGAN/dataset_release***.
 Please be aware that the dataset of DatasetGAN is released under the [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license by NVIDIA Corporation.

-- *Download the Bedroom dataset and latents from <code style="color : red">add link to files*</code>  and make sure to place the dataset and the latents in the same path defined in the file  ***./experiments/bedroom_10.json***.
+- Download the Bedroom dataset and latents from [Google Drive](https://drive.google.com/drive/folders/1JA4GyZLe6emoOjYGXWEWiYtEPz8VJDtE?usp=sharing)  and make sure to place the dataset and the latents in the same path defined in the file  ***./experiments/bedroom_10.json***.

 - *Download pretrained checkpoints from [pytorch checkpoint](https://drive.google.com/drive/folders/1Hhu8aGxbnUtK-yHRD9BXZ3gn3bNNmsGi?usp=sharing).
 Put checkpoints in the folder of **./checkpoint/stylegan_pretrain***.
-Please be aware that the any code dependency and checkpoint related to Stylegan, the license is under the [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license by NVIDIA Corporation.
+Please be aware that the for code dependency and checkpoint related to Stylegan, the license is under the [Creative Commons BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license by NVIDIA Corporation.

 ## 1. Dropout Architecture experiments

 ```
-cd convolutional_datasetGAN/conv_datasetGAN
+cd datasetGAN2_release/datasetGAN2
 ```

 ### 1.1.
 Interpreter 4-fold cross-validation